 What is family?
-For some, family is a group of people connected by genetic traits.
-For others, family is a group of people who love and care for each other, no matter their genetics.
+For some, a family is a group of people connected by genetic traits.
+For others, a family is a group of people who love and care for each other, no matter their genetics.
 Some people claim family through legal and social ties, while others do not.
 For adoptive families, those definitions all blur and fade in and out of each other.

 From the time Laurel Davis was a little girl, she knew she wanted to adopt children.
 Her mothering adventures began, however, in a very traditional way.
 She got married and gave birth to four children.
 Even though her husband, Mike, was content with four, he had received strong, personal feelings that he should be open to adoption.
 A few years after their youngest was born, Laurel and Mike began to feel out the adoption world.

 They began by going to their church’s adoption agency.
 They were surprised when they were met with “You’re too old,” or, “You already have four children.”
 With the understanding that this agency’s focus was on placing children with parents who could not have biological children, they decided to begin to investigate other options.

 A few years later, Laurel began to have strong impressions that a specific child was waiting for her in China.
 Because of the urgency of her feelings, Laurel and Mike completed all the paperwork for international adoption in record time.
 Just as the Davises were about to turn in their paperwork, China closed the doors to all adoptions.

 Devastated, Laurel turned to the only person she knew to turn to—God.
 As she prayed, once again, she felt that a specific child was waiting for her, but this time, the thought “Your child is in Vietnam” floated through her mind.
 Vietnam!
 In her lifelong thinking and praying about adopting, Vietnam had never been a consideration.
 The only thing she knew about the country had to do with the Vietnam War, and she readily admitted it wasn’t much.